What is a Spill Kit – Everything You Need to Know

 hazard symbols of spill kit

-Specific types of hazardous substance you may come across include:
+Specific types of hazardous substances you may come across include:

 • Pesticides